 BMW 4 Series petrol engines

 The petrol line-up starts with the 420i, which is likely to be a popular choice as diesel sales continue to fall.
-It uses a turbocharged 2.0-litre with 181bhp and rear-wheel drive, getting it from 0-62mph in 7.5 seconds.
-Like every 4 series, it's fitted with an eight-speed automatic 'Steptronic' gearbox.
+It uses a turbocharged 2.0-litre with 181bhp and rear-wheel drive, getting it from 0-62mph in 7.5 seconds, while the xDrive equipped four-wheel drive model takes 7.8 seconds to achieve the same benchmark.
+Like every 4 series, both versions of the 420i are fitted with an eight-speed automatic 'Steptronic' gearbox.

 Regardless of its entry-level status, the 420i demonstrates the brilliance of the 4 Series chassis.
 On twisty roads it gives the driver a sense of connection to the car, with accuracy and poise when turning into a corner.
 Plenty of grip makes it feel secure on the road.